subvisual/subvisual.com/src/posts/2014-11-27-my-experience-as-an-apprentice.md

 date: 2014-11-27
 tags:
   - development
+intro: >
-intro: "In the last couple of months I've been a part of [Group Buddies](https://groupbuddies.com/).
+  In the last couple of months I've been a part of Group Buddies.
 I joined this company as an apprentice, where I learnt how to work for the web and to follow high quality standards.
-I was already coding apps for fun, but I had no idea how the web worked."
+I was already coding apps for fun, but I had no idea how the web worked.
 ---

 In the last couple of months I've been a part of [Group Buddies](https://groupbuddies.com/).
 I joined this company as an apprentice, where I learnt how to work for the web and to follow high quality standards.
 I was already coding apps for fun, but I had no idea how the web worked.